 - if you are under 18 you will need additional documents, seek advice before submitting your application

-You need to provide the original documents.
+You need to provide the original documents along with a photocopy of each document.

-You’ll also need to provide translations of any documents that are not in English.
+You will also need to provide translations of any documents that are not in English.

 You need a page in your passport that is blank on both sides for your visa.